 $ sudo add-apt-repository ppa:regolith-linux/release

-- Install the Regolith desktop package:
+- Install the Regolith desktop package (see below for other desktop packages available):

 From this point, please proceed to the next section, configuration to learn about the most common changes people like to make to Regolith.